8 Future-Proof B2B Website Upgrades to Increase Pipeline & Revenue

 Ditch demographic segmentation for topic of interest profiles

 Effective B2B content marketing boils down to delivering the right content, to the right people, at the right time, but at the same time, prospects expect hyper-relevant, personalized content.
 Marketers have responded to these demands with broad, rules-based segmentation, like account, industry or job title.
 This inevitably leads to static content experiences built around what marketers think prospects should care about, rather than enabling them to self-direct their own journey based on particular interests or evolving informational needs.

 “You’re not targeting a single persona anymore.
 We need to get more intelligent about how we deliver content experiences to different roles within these buying groups if we want to be effective.”

-According to the 2021 State of B2B Buyer Enablement Report, 59% of B2B marketers say they do not use buyers’ past behavior, content history, or CRM engagement to serve content that is relevant to their needs or stage in their journey.
-This approach is rapidly becoming outdated.
-Instead, start thinking about your website visitors beyond general identifiers.
-Content intelligence measures engagement and consumption behavior every time someone interacts with one of your assets.
-This can then be cross-referenced with granular metadata to build rich topic of interest profiles that more accurately reflect who your prospects are and what they’re looking for.
+It’s time to start thinking about your website visitors beyond general identifiers.
+Content intelligence measures engagement and consumption behavior every time someone interacts with one of your assets, and this can be cross-referenced with granular metadata to build rich topic of interest profiles that more accurately reflect who your prospects are and what they’re looking for.

 If you have 1 year…

 Did you know that inconsistent or contradictory information can decrease the likelihood of a significant purchase by almost 160%?
 Buyers expect a seamless content experience, yet too many B2B marketers still rely on disjointed tools, spreadsheets and manual tagging to keep everything sorted.
 The problem with a cumbersome content engine — aside from the logistical headaches — is it doesn’t have the ability to contextualize the assets in your library, then tie everything together.